Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 1x HDMI 2.1

-Battery 4-cell 80Whr Li-ion Battery with 230W AC Adaptor
+Battery 4-cell 80Wh Li-ion battery with 230W AC adapter

 Weight 5.1lbs (2.3kg)

-The all-new Legion 5i Gen 9 comes in only one color, i.e., “Luna Grey.”
-The display shell’s design is similar to previous generation models.
-Its surface is made up of aluminum alloy that is frosted as well.
-Moreover, it still has the same Legion logo and Lenovo nameplate at the bottom right.
-However, it has been observed that the Y inside the Legion’s O no longer supports the lightning effect (as we have seen in previous models).
+The Legion 5i Gen 9 is available in only one color, namely Moonlight Grey.
+The design of the display housing is similar to its predecessor.
+Its surface is made of aluminum alloy with a matte finish.
+It still has the same Legion logo and Lenovo nameplate on the bottom right.
+However, the Legion’s O no longer supports the lightning effect (which we saw on its predecessor).

 Lenovo Legion 5i Gen 9 Body